-The UK has a reputation as a 'surveillance society' and it is a leading user of CCTV cameras to prevent, detect and to help solve crime.
+The UK has a reputation as a 'surveillance society', and it is a leading user of CCTV cameras to prevent, detect and help solve crimes.

 An estimated 5.9 million CCTV cameras are currently in use in towns and cities across the UK, and that's a surveillance camera for every 11 people in the country, one of the highest rates in the world.

 Anyone who lives in a town or city will be sure to notice CCTV cameras not just on the street but in public buildings, stores, cinemas, pubs, restaurants, and even schools.

 Although many 'public' cameras are seen in places like car parks and road junctions, many more 'private' cameras are installed by companies in shops and offices.
 Indeed, the number of 'private' security cameras in use today outnumbers public CCTV installations by 70 to 1.

 Despite concerns over the invasion of privacy and the potential intrusion into daily life, the installation of CCTV continues to enjoy the support of the general public as a crime prevention measure.